The Office of Student Affairs

 Academic Advising

-Academic advisors help students develop realistic academic goals and provide the proper guidance and tools to help students accomplish their goals.
-Student persistence and completion of higher education is promoted through diverse services offered to students at the Advisement Centers.
-Prior to registration, it is very important that students contact their advisor for assistance with course selection and degree planning.
+Academic advisors assist students in developing realistic academic goals and provide the guidance, tools, and resources necessary to support their achievement.
+Student persistence and completion of higher education are strengthened through the variety of services offered at the Advisement Centers.
+Prior to registration each semester, it is essential that students contact their advisor for assistance with course selection and degree planning.

-NOTICE: The student is responsible for seeking academic advisement, knowing and complying with South Texas College’s assessments and the State of Texas-Texas Success Initiative Rule (TSI) requirements for their declared degree or certificate program, and taking courses in the proper sequence to ensure progress toward his/her educational goals.
-FTIC students are encouraged to visit with an academic advisor every semester for academic advisement.
-Students beyond their first year are encouraged to contact their Guided Pathway Specialist (GPS) or Student Success Specialist within the Academic Program for academic advising.
+Notice: Students are responsible for seeking academic advisement, understanding and complying with South Texas College and Texas Success Initiative (TSI) requirements for their declared program, and enrolling in courses in the proper sequence to ensure progress toward their educational goals.
+First-Time-In-College (FTIC) students are encouraged to meet with an advisor each semester, while continuing students should contact their Guided Pathway Specialist (GPS), Student Success Specialist, or Academic Coach for academic advising.

 Providing Academic Support to Students (PASS) Program

-PASS, which is funded through the Perkins V grant and awarded by the Texas Higher Education Coordinating Board, focuses on the following:
+The PASS Program, funded through the Perkins V grant and awarded by the Texas Higher Education Coordinating Board, focuses on:

 • Career and Technical Education (CTE) programs